teambit/getting-started-result/components/ui/button/button.docs.md

 import { Button } from './button';

+### UX Guidelines

-- Place buttons where expect to find them.
+- Place buttons where you expect to find them.
 Do not force users to "hunt for buttons".
-- Do not use generic for your buttons.
+- Do not use generic labels for your buttons.
 Use verbs that clearly explain the button's function.
 - Size buttons in proportion to their importance.

 ### Using the 'button' component